Consultation visits are not mandatory for, but may be helpful to, the following groups:

 CEPH’s Accreditation Procedures requires that accredited schools and programs provide prior notice to the Council of any substantive change.

-CEPH’s Accreditation Procedures discuss “seeking change in category,” when a CEPH-accredited program wishes to become a CEPH-accredited school, on p.
+CEPH’s Accreditation Procedures discuss “seeking change in category,” when a CEPH-accredited PHP wishes to become a CEPH-accredited SPH or a CEPH-accredited SBP wishes to become a CEPH-accredited PHP, on p.
 11. In brief, you will complete an application, prepare a full self-study using the appropriate criteria, host an on-site visit and undergo a full Council review.

 Accredited schools and programs are required to submit interim reports when the Council finds non-compliance with one or more accreditation criteria.
 When the Council finds the school or program “partially met” or “not met” on any criterion, the school or program must resolve the issue(s) to come into compliance.
 Interim reports are the means for documenting that the school or program has resolved the issue(s).